-Almost half of UK homeowners (41%) have plans to renovate or extend their homes in the next 12 months.
+Almost half of UK homeowners (41%) have plans to renovate or extend their homes 12 months in advance of doing them.
 But, when is the best time of year to do home renovation and start your remodelling project?
 Is it the summer months, when the weather (should) be more reliable?
 Or are the winter months unrivalled when it comes to doing up a house?

 Best house renovation time